jackyzha0/jackyzha0.github.io/content/thoughts/time.md

 		- By simply asking whether they would like a certain vegetable, those neural regions became active
 		- The question presumes a person with preferences and desires.
 Desires and attitudes toward the future only exist in time: the time inhabited by that person
 	- It is a deeply political question about who does and does not inhabit time
+	- Unfreezing in time: focus on a specific point or feature to help make something’s aliveness more accessible to you
 - Time gardening
 	- I had a friend who always was giving away bags of cabbage to people.
 Apparently you are supposed to get rid of the outside leaves of the cabbage so the inside leaves of the cabbage can grow to maturity
 	- Not everything is transactional.
 "I've sort of forgotten that a lettuce keeps growing, assuming that more lettuce leaves for me mean less lettuce leaves for her"